theNewDynamic/oregonsadventurecoast.com/content/event/north-bend-july-jubilee.md

 ---
 ![July Jubilee this Summer in North Bend!](/img/2025-july-jubilee-cover-photo.png "July Jubilee this Summer in North Bend!")

 **It's Time to Celebrate North Bend's 122nd Birthday with July Jubilee!
-Featuring live music, a Sip N Stroll, food, cornhole, a 5k fun run, a disc golf tournament, and more!**
+Featuring live music, a Sip N Stroll, food, a 5k fun run, a disc golf tournament, and more!**

 ## ![Sip N Stroll, Opry and Cornhole!](/img/jj-sat-events-1.jpg)